Become a Listing Partner

 Why does the helpNYC.info Resource Navigator exist?

-New York City has one of the largest and extremely comprehensive social service systems in the world, there are only a few, if any, challenges New Yorkers can’t get help with.
+New York City has one of the largest and extremely comprehensive public health and social service systems in the world, there are only a few, if any, challenges New Yorkers can’t get help with.
 However, that system of services and resources is extremely challenging to navigate for even the most resourceful of individuals.
 The Navigator is the first program to simplify the navigation of services and resources in a person first, system second approach.

 helpNYC actively works to use technology, best practices, language, and other innovative methods to eliminate barriers for those in need to access services, resources, and information from our programs.
 Even the Program’s website is programmed to be accessible on all platforms and bandwidths, especially government-subsidized technology like cell phones and other devices.